 1) Spending time with family

-While family time is important in many countries around the world, few places put as much emphasis on it as America.
+While family time is important in many countries worldwide, few places emphasize it as much as America.
 Family time is also less scheduled and more relaxed than in other countries—and everyone seems to get along better because of it.
-An annual study found that Americans spend twice as much time with their families as they do on paid work each week.
+An annual study found that Americans spend twice as much time with their families on paid work each week.
 Few other cultures emphasize spending quality time with loved ones as we do.
-So take a lesson from our neighbors across the pond: If you want better relationships with your family members, cut back on work and go for a walk together!
-You might be surprised by how quickly little things can improve your relationships at home or at work.
+So take a lesson from our neighbors across the pond: If you want better relationships with your family, cut back on work and go for a walk together!
+You might be surprised by how quickly little things can improve your relationships at home or work.

 2) Taking time off after having a baby

 Yes, working parents who take time off from work to care for a newborn are paid by their companies as if they were still on payroll—which is more than you can say for many European countries.
 What’s more, new parents in America are guaranteed up to 12 weeks of unpaid leave at any point during a child’s first year (or adoption).
 That kind of flexibility and family-friendly policy makes it easier for new moms and dads to take a breather after welcoming a child into their lives.
 Still not sold?
 When we asked our international pals what they think we do well as a country, taking time off after having kids was one of their most popular answers.

 Most other countries are more open about health issues than we are.
 When conversing with someone from another country, it’s not uncommon for them to ask how your health is—both physically and mentally.
 In America, we don’t like talking about our illnesses or physical conditions because we’re worried about coming across as weak or pathetic.
 But most people from other countries find strength in vulnerability—even if they don’t know you personally!
 And when people know that it’s okay to be honest with their peers and loved ones about their mental and physical struggles, mental illnesses and diseases can become easier to treat.

 4) Maintaining friendships